WordPress/openverse/documentation/meta/media_properties/frontend.md

 #### `height`

-the vertical length of the image, in pixels.
+The vertical length of the image, in pixels.

 (ImageDetail-width-notes)=